vehicle-lang/vehicle/docs/exportingToITP.rst

     Set which ITP to export the specification to.
     At the moment the only supported option is :code:`Agda`.

-.. option:: --proofCache, -c
+.. option:: --cache, -c

-    Provide Vehicle the location of the proof cache from which the exported specification should be generated.
+    Provide Vehicle the location of the verification cache from which the exported specification should be generated.
 If not provided then all ``@property`` declarations will be converted into ``postulates``.